Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Problem Definition and Challenges

-\textbf{Practicality.} The ultimate goal of effective automated FL techniques should be to generate outputs that are practical and useful for debugging purposes.
+The ultimate goal of effective automated FL techniques should be to generate outputs that are practical and useful for debugging purposes.
 Achieving this requires a precise problem formulation that produces results in the desired format.
-For example, listing the names of the faulty \emph{functions} as potential locations to investigate may result in a broad search space with redundant information, making the debugging process inefficient.
+For example, listing the names of the faulty \emph{functions} as potential locations to investigate can yield a broad search space with redundant information, making the debugging process inefficient.
 On the other hand, outputting only the faulty \emph{lines} could be too limited, offering no surrounding context to consider for repairs.
 As a result, an effective middle-ground approach is required.
-Moreover, offering a range of candidate faulty locations in the appropriate format enables the exploration of potential faulty locations for users and reduces the tendency to focus solely on a limited scope, thereby enhancing the practicality of the technique.
-For example, returning a \emph{larger} number of faulty locations increases the chance of finding the actual fault but requires more investigation, while a \emph{smaller} number narrows the scope, yet it reduces the likelihood of including the actual fault.
-A comprehensive analysis of these variants can assist in tailoring the FL technique to meet different requirements.
+Moreover, offering a range of candidate faulty locations in the appropriate format enables users to explore potential faulty locations and reduces the tendency to focus solely on a limited scope, thereby enhancing the practicality of the technique.
+For example, returning a \emph{larger} number of faulty locations increases the chance of finding the actual fault but requires more investigation, whereas a \emph{smaller} number narrows the scope but reduces the likelihood of including the actual fault.
+A comprehensive analysis of these variants can help tailor the FL technique to meet different requirements.